Medical Advice Disclaimer

 Write to: firstname.lastname@example.org and we will attempt to provide the information to you in a suitable format.
 It would be helpful if you can be as specific as possible when describing the information you seek.

-If you need help accessing a PDF document, Adobe® offers conversion tools at its Accessibly Resource Center.
+If you need help accessing a PDF document, Adobe® offers conversion tools at its Accessibility Resource Center.

-For help with Microsoft® products, visit their accessibility page at this location .
+For help with Microsoft® products, visit their accessibility webpage.

 Thanks for using the NIEHS website.